lakshusan/student-1/_posts/2024-04-16-datastruc-writeup.md

 ## Frontend

 GET, UPDATE, and POST with JSON responses

 This shows the inventory and the changes with the shop.
+If a button in the shop is clicked, it sends the request to the backend, and if you have enough points, it will append the item to the end of your inventory and tell you the item you bought.

 <img src="https://cdn.discordapp.com/attachments/796087225535168512/1230880307906084895/image.png?ex=6634ed9e&is=6622789e&hm=949a4af988a30c0159f5f190277a5d2dd69cc57ee92b5b4afb8147fe228242a8&">